 What to expect

-• Depending on the area of interpreting you work in, you may be based in a conference centre, office or business premises, at a police station, court, prison or hospital.
+• You can be based in a variety of settings depending on the area of interpreting you work in.
+This may include a conference centre, office or business premises, at a police station, court, prison or hospital.
 In some roles, you could spend a lot of time working on the telephone.

 • You're likely to find work through networking and registration with professional directories or language agencies.
 It can take time to become established and build a regular client base.